HoGentTIN/infra-labs/assignment/2-cicd.md

       --name jenkins_server jenkins/jenkins:lts
     ```

-    This asks for some explanation:
+    - Port 8080 is exposed and forwarded to the host system
+    - `-u` runs the container as root
     - The first `-v` option mounts a volume for keeping persistent data
     - The second and third `-v` makes the Docker command available inside the Jenkins container.
 It is necessary to run the container as root to make this work (see the `-u` option).
-    - The last specifies TODO
+    - The last line specifies a name for the container and the image to be used
 3. The container is started in the foreground.
 It will emit a password for the admin user generated at random.
-Record this password somewhare, because remembering will be impossible for most people.
+Record this password somewhere, because remembering will be impossible for most people.
 If you do forget the password, you can retrieve it from a specific file inside the container with the command `docker exec -it jenkins_server /bin/cat /var/jenkins_home/secrets/initialAdminPassword`)

 ## 2.4 Configure Jenkins